Websites

 - University Research Lecturer

 My research is based on the development and application of statistical methods to studies in primary care.
-My main areas of current interest include diagnosis and clinical risk prediction, and the application of meta-analytic methods.
+My main areas of current work include diagnosis and clinical risk prediction, and the application of meta-analytic methods.

-I work in the Methodology theme of the NIHR HealthTech Research Centre - Community Healthcare, and provide statistical support for the TOUCAN study, the EVOLUTION study, and the Mental Health theme of the NIHR Applied Research Collaboration Oxford and Thames Valley.
+I work in the Methodology theme of the NIHR HealthTech Research Centre - Community Healthcare, and provide statistical support for the TOUCAN study, the EVOLUTION study and the ARMADILO study.

-Previously I worked on the OxRisk forensic psychiatry risk prediction programme, the RAPSS study in collaboration with the Department of Psychiatry, the RAPTOR-C19 workstream of the CONDOR (COVID-19 National Diagnostic Research and Evaluation) Platform, and with the Cochrane Tobacco Addiction Group.
+Previously I worked on the OxRisk forensic psychiatry risk prediction programme, the RAPSS study in collaboration with the Department of Psychiatry, the RAPTOR-C19 workstream of the CONDOR (COVID-19 National Diagnostic Research and Evaluation) Platform, the Mental Health theme of the NIHR Applied Research Collaboration Oxford and Thames Valley, and with the Cochrane Tobacco Addiction Group.

 I coordinate the Year 1 & 2 medical statistics teaching of the Oxford pre-clinical (First BM) course and an accredited short course on Clinical Prediction Rules.
 I also contribute to other modules on the postgraduate programmes in Evidence-Based Health Care and Applied Digital Health, as well as supervising for the department's DPhil programmes.